ziyunli/quartz/content/📚 books.md

 ## To Read

-> Instead of a celebration of everything you know, an antilibrary is an ode to everything you want to explore.[^1]
+> [!cite] Instead of a celebration of everything you know, an antilibrary is an ode to everything you want to explore.[^1]

 ### Fiction